How to Cancel Car Insurance

 The Importance of Requesting Cancellation

-Signing a cancellation request seals the deal when it comes to cancelling car insurance.
+Signing a cancellation request seals the deal when it comes to canceling car insurance.
 It's as easy as writing or typing out the date, your name, policy number, and request cancellation on the date you are planning on switching insurance carriers.
 Sign the document and mail or fax it to your agent or direct to the insurance carrier.

 Asking your new insurance agent to cancel your old insurance policy is a simple way to complete your cancellation.
-It's a great way to avoid any awkwardness with your soon to be ex insurance company.
-All your new agent needs is your old policy number, effective dates, and a signature on the cancellation form, then the document can be faxed to your old insurance company.
+It's a great way to avoid any awkwardness with your soon to be ex-insurance company.
+All your new agent needs are your old policy number, effective dates, and a signature on the cancellation form, then the document can be faxed to your old insurance company.

-Pitfalls of Cancelling Without Notification
+Pitfalls of Canceling Without Notification

-Grace periods are often a 20 day extension of coverage to allow extra time to get your premium paid.
-If your policy cancels for nonpayment, you will be billed for the grace period.
+Grace periods are often a 20-day extension of coverage to allow extra time to get your premium paid.
+If your policy canceled for nonpayment, you will be billed for the grace period.
 You will be looking at a possible collections notice if you do not pay or provide proof of another active policy.

-Leave a Bad Impression: Leaving an insurance company without giving notice can leave a bad impression on an agency.
+You’ll Leave a Bad Impression: Leaving an insurance company without giving notice can leave a bad impression on an agency.
 It is a good idea to leave on good terms especially if you ever want to return.
 Rates are always changing and you may want to go back to your prior insurance company again one day.
 To prevent future awkwardness, notify your agency of cancellation.

 The money will continue to be withdrawn from your account and you will have duplicate coverage.
 It is possible to get your money back if you provide a declarations page verifying you had duplicate coverage.

 Regardless of how you cancel your car insurance, make sure to keep an eye on your mail for a confirmation letter.
 If you cancel midterm, you could receive a refund depending on if you have any unused premium.
 Refunds on car insurance usually take up to 14 days to process.
 Be sure to cancel your insurance after you have your new policy set with a new carrier.
-Cancelling your car insurance should be a simple process, just don't put it off or forget about it entirely.
+Canceling your car insurance should be a simple process, just don't put it off or forget about it entirely.